ll-zerr/gaming-site-login/README.md

 - Add initial styles to the page.
 - Add a language selector button in the footer.
 - Create functions for the footer button to display the language options menu when clicked(toggled) and close the options menu when the user clicks elsewhere on the page.
+- Update the HTML and JS files to enable language translation when the user selects their language of choice.

 ### Continued development